• 简体中文

 • Lung-on-Chip: simulate the vascular compartment of lung-on-chip models.

-Materials & Methods
+Materials

 • Omi setup: The Omi is an advanced automated OOC platform designed for precise liquid flow control in organ-on-chip applications.
 It is highly accurate and versatile and is compatible with a wide range of microfluidic chips, tubing and connectors.

-Figure 2: The Omi, automated OoC platform.
+Figure 3: Omi, automated OoC platform.

-Endothelial cell culture under shear stress protocol:
+Endothelial cell culture under shear stress protocol

 Download the detailed protocol